Gorosss/calendar-backend/README.md

-# Backend MERN - Calendar
+# Calendar Backend

-Backend que creamos en mi curso de React: de cero a experto

-fernando-herrera.com
+A REST API for my calendar app uses MongoDB to create, edit, and manage users and calendar events.